JumpStart2NOVA

 How Do I Apply for the JumpStart2NOVA Program?

-STEP 1: Apply to NOVA
+Step 1: Apply to NOVA

-STEP 2: Complete your JumpStart2NOVA application
+Step 2: Complete the JumpStart2NOVA Application

-• Be sure to select JumpStart2NOVA 2025 as your term.
+• Select JumpStart2NOVA 2025 as your term.

 • Select one course from the list.
 You may add SDV 100 as a second course.

-• All steps and necessary documents must be submitted before May 5, 2025 at 5:00 p.m.
+• All application steps and documents must be submitted by May 5, 2025 at 5:00 p.m.

 Frequently Asked Questions (FAQ)